Moloni-ORG/woocommerce-on/readme.md

-# Moloni On – WooCommerce Integration
+# Moloni ON – WooCommerce Integration

 Innovative billing software that fits your business!
 Designed for professionals, micro, small, and medium-sized enterprises who use **WooCommerce** and want seamless integration with **Moloni** for invoicing and product synchronization.